Elementary Education (K-6) Licensure - BA, BS

 Students must earn a grade of "C" or above in all education department courses, required supporting courses and STEM courses in order to progress in the education program.

-All elementary education majors earn a STEM certificate.
-(See STEM Certificate description in this catalog.)
+All elementary education majors earn a STEM Teaching Elementary Education certificate.
+(See STEM Teaching Elementary Education Certificate description in this catalog.)

-All licensure programs may be subject to changes required by the Minnesota Department of Education.
+All licensure programs may be subject to changes required by the Minnesota Professional Educator Licensing and Standards Board (PELSB).
 For more current information on licensure requirements, please refer to the online catalog and the St. Kate's education department website.

 See also: Master of Arts in Education (graduate catalog)